-When moving abroad with an employer, it's likely that a corporate healthcare plan will already have been put into place.
-If moving independently, expats should consider purchasing private insurance to top-up the services available on the public system.
+When moving abroad with an employer, it's likely that a corporate healthcare plan will already have been put in place.
+If moving independently, expats should consider purchasing private insurance to top up the services available in the public system.

 Health hazards in Colombia

 The tap water in major cities is generally safe to drink, although many houses and apartments have small water-filtration systems installed.
 Expats should not drink tap water outside of the major urban centres unless it has been boiled, filtered or sterilised.

 Mosquito-borne viral diseases, including yellow fever, dengue fever and chikungunya, pose a significant threat in Colombia.
 Malaria is also prevalent in some regions.
 Expats should take the necessary precautions.
 When travelling to high-risk areas of the country, expats should use insect repellent, wear long sleeves and pants, and make use of window and door screens.

 Pre-travel vaccinations for Colombia

 The following vaccinations are recommended for expats travelling to Colombia: